RNO-G/mattak/scripts/README.md

 - `rno-g-convert-run` **(installed)** — convert a single raw run directory into the per-run ROOT files (`waveforms.root`, `headers.root`, `daqstatus.root`, `pedestal.root`, `runinfo.root`) and trigger calibration/monitoring steps.
+  Used by `rno-g-autoconverter`
 - `rno-g-convert-station` **(installed)** — convert all runs of a station in parallel (wraps `rno-g-convert-run` via GNU `parallel`).
 - `rno-g-reconvert` — re-run the conversion for a single station/run.
+Runs `rno-g-convert-run` with FORCED update.
 - `rno-g-make-eventlists` **(installed)** — produce per-run event lists so files can be remade without reconverting everything.
 - `rno-g-check-daqstatus` — find runs missing `daqstatus.root` and convert just